manoncarbonnel/php-tools-tutorials/Tests/EndToEnd/Behat/README.md

 ### Behat

-Install behat for developement environment
+Install behat for development environment

 ``` shell
 composer req behat/behat --dev
 ```

 ### Behat Mink

 [Mink](http://mink.behat.org) is an open source browser emulator for web applications.
 It is used to simulate the interaction between browser and our REST API application to check if it works correctly when running tests.